 What Do I Need to Do After I’m in a Pedestrian Accident?

-- Call 911 – Always call 911 and request medical help, even if your injuries don’t seem severe at first.
+Getting hit by a car–even at lower speeds–can cause serious injuries.
+Since pedestrians have no protection in these types of accidents, it’s crucial to know what to do if it happens to you:- Call 911 – Always call 911 and request medical help, even if your injuries don’t seem severe at first.
 Some injuries take time to show symptoms.
 EMTs can look you over at the scene, and 911 will also dispatch the local police to the scene.

 - Get medical attention – If EMTs recommend going to the hospital, follow their advice.
 Medical records also help support your case later on.